Where to Sell Sheet Music and How Much is it Worth?

 It’s said the sheet music community does not believe in set pricing guides, preferring to let the market dictate sheet music value.
 However, you can find the ballpark value of your sheet music by first identifying exactly what you have, determining whether it’s unique or significant in any way, and then trying one of the following options:

-- Take your sheet music to an auction house for an appraisal
+Take your collectible sheet music to an auction house for an appraisal

-- Sell your sheet music collection in bulk to local music stores and online resellers
+Sell your vintage sheet music collection in bulk to local music stores and online resellers

 “eBay, the low end of the auction markets, sells 8,000 to 10,000 pieces of music a month during much of the year,” says Lynch.
 “I track sales every three months, and you’d be surprised how long it takes to review all sales above $30 – about an hour!
 There are many over $100.
 These include 19th and 20th century music publications.”